yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 {% endhighlight %}

-How nice is what?
-Can't wait when ruby introduces "friend mode", where on every error it will print: "You doing a great job!
+How nice is that?
+Can’t wait until ruby introduces "friend mode", where on every error it will print: "You're doing a great job!
 Keep going, man!
-You almost there."
+You're almost there".

 This is it on major Ruby 2.3.0-preview1 features, continue by looking at [full changelog](https://github.com/ruby/ruby/blob/8d9e36000747bb650d169d44dd812bfc7e360bd5/ChangeLog).